ereinhardt/How-to/README.md

 ```
 **Note**:
 1. Delete all the // comments from the `.env`.
-2. Manage your Google Gemini API Settings and Costs at: https://console.cloud.google.com
+2. Manage your Google Gemini (GenAI) API Settings and Costs at: https://console.cloud.google.com

 ## Start (How to?)
 Software
 ```bash